JRodger3008/chemistry-toolkit/README.md

 ## ⌛ Planned Features

 This JSON dataset is intended for use in upcoming chemistry-related Python projects, such as:
+- 🧮 Support for calculating molar masses of hydrate compounds (e.g., `CuSO₄·5H₂O`)
-- ⚗️ pH and pKa Calculations (including Henderson-Hasselbalch Equation)
+- ⚗️ pH and pKa calculations (including Henderson-Hasselbalch equation)
-- 🧪 Stoichiometry, Mole Calculations, and related tools
+- 🧪 Stoichiometry, Mole calculations, and related tools
 - 🧾 Interactive Periodic Table

 ---